VAG Rounded: Usage

 With many Web 2.0 startups circa 2006, a clear trend in their new logos is the use of soft, rounded typefaces dominated by VAG Rounded, which is said to "lend a modern friendliness to what might otherwise be a cold trademark" and, As of 2007, can be seen on T-Mobile USA literature.
 Apple Inc. utilized the typeface on the keyboards of their line of laptop computers since 1999, with the release of the first-generation iBook, and on their desktop keyboards since August 2007.
 In 2015, Apple replaced VAG Rounded with its own font, San Francisco.
 Australian retailer Big W has changed their logo (previously in Helvetica Neue) to light blue VAG Rounded.
-Dick Smith, as part of the Woolworths Limited Group, use this font in most of their advertising.
+Dick Smith, as part of the Woolworths conglomerate, use this font in most of their advertising.
 Bankwest also use this font for their "Happy Banking Initiative".
 As of Late 2006, Adecco use the font in their publications and advertisements.
 It also used on early episodes of BrainPOP.

 VAG Rounded is one of the fonts used in Rede Globo and is also used for the logo and many in store elements in the British toy retailer The Entertainer.

 Also, the typeface was used by Jollibee as a secondary text for its menu, and used a modified version of the font as the typeface of its famous logo, accompanied by the famous "Jollibee face" symbol, first used in 1997.
 The text and the symbol were again modified in 2011, as Jollibee unveiled a new logo that year.

 Since the 2010s, the bold variant of VAG Rounded became the regular typeface for letters, numbers, and other text on Sesame Street, coincidentally replacing its precursor, Futura, which had been used on the show for decades prior.
 Much like with Futura, some of the letters were altered to be more distinguishable to children (ex. serifs on the "I" and a proper tail on the "j").

 VAG Rounded was used by the West Midlands Passenger Transport Executive from 2005 on public transport infrastructure until it was replaced by a custom typeface (derived from VAG), Network.

 As of version 13.0.1, VAG Rounded is also used by Twemoji in a variety of letter-based emojis, such as Regional indicator symbols.

 In Czech, it was used in Pat & Mat and some shows that used this font, especially cartoons like Zdenek Vins' Barevnost.

 VAG Rounded was also used by the Swiss Broadcasting Corporation from 1985 to 1999 on the texts of their broadcasters' acronyms placed under the 'bolt' logo.

+VAG Rounded was formerly used in the Reddit logo from 2005 until its rebrand, which also updated the design of its mascot, Snoo.

+On the album cover of the 2002 album Geogaddi, the text on the top right corner uses VAG Rounded.